 Conditions Governing Access

 This manuscript collection consists of physical materials.
 This collection has not been digitized.
-This collection is open for research use only in the Archives' Reading Room, it is not available for request through Interlibrary Loan.
-Please contact the archive at least a week in advance of your arrival to ensure the availability of the material.
+This collection is open for research use only in the Reading Room, it is not available for request through Interlibrary Loan.
+Please the archive via email (email@example.com) at least a week in advance of your arrival to ensure the availability of the material.